 Additive/Variant Analysis: This additive analysis is an enjoyable read and

 extremely pertinent to my topic.
-Within it are goals that every non millennial
+Within it are goals that every non-millennial

 should aspire to in order to achieve communication with millennials.
 The

 suggested approaches can be used in all facets of family, societies and cultures to